Technoplatz/bi/README.md

 ### Internal API

-The internal Application Programming Interface has been developed in Python programming language with a monolithic structure.
+The internal Application Programming Interface has been developed in Python programming language.
 Its object-oriented structure allows multiple background services to run simultaneously and asynchronously.

 - **Internal Functions**\
 <sup>Runs core modules and allow data sharing.</sup>